A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Model and Asymptotic Framework

-In order to obtain the asymptotic relationship (Theorem~\ref{theo:abandoncouple}), the key assumption is that the the sequence of diffusion-scaled queue length processes $\{\tilde Q^n,n\in\Z_+\}$ is $C$-tight.
-Namely the sequence is stochastically bounded, i.e., for each $T>0$,
+\end{itemize} In order to obtain the asymptotic relationship (Theorem~\ref{theo:abandoncouple}), the key assumption is that the sequence of diffusion-scaled queue length processes $\{\tilde Q^n,n\in\Z_+\}$ is $C$-tight.
+That is, on any finite interval $[0, T]$, the sequence is stochastically bounded, i.e.,

 and the modulus of continuity is asymptotically small, i.e., for any $\varepsilon>0$,